w3c/secure-payment-confirmation/bbk-requirements.md

 The Web Authentication Working Group has considered but not adopted device binding proposals (cf. [SPK](https://github.com/w3c/webauthn/pull/1957) and [DPK](https://github.com/w3c/webauthn/issues/1658)).

-Therefore, the Web Payments Working Group plans to add a "browser-based key (BBK)" SPC.
+Therefore, the Web Payments Working Group plans to add a "browser-based key (BBK)" to SPC.
 This document endeavors to capture requirements for the BBK functionality.

 ## Assumptions